turri21/TatungEinstein_poseidon-ep4cgx150/Readme.md

 Direct MiSTer port to Poseidon-ep4cgx150.

-Both Einstein TC-01 and Einstein 256 included.
+Both Einstein TC-01 and Einstein 256 are included.

 BigMist friendly.